JieChen2020/Data-analysis-tools-for-EDA-HTE/README.md

 #### How to use

-1. Load 'acidamine_result_w_probs.csv' or CSV file with the same format, you can get the ROC result (ROC_curve.png and roc_curve_data.csv).
+1. Load 'acidamine_result_w_probs.csv' or CSV file with the same format, you can obtain the ROC result (ROC_curve.png and roc_curve_data.csv).

 ```python
 # Reading a CSV file